How a good credit score can benefit you

 Personal Credit Report is a report that contains your credit information in your credit file that is used by prospective financial institutions, professional bodies and credit grantors from various industries for credit evaluation or for the purpose of rating or analyzing your credibility and financial standing, in order to grant you credit facilities, supplies or job.

-Personal Credit Report typically shows your name, NRIC number, address, your business interest, shareholding/ directorship (if any), litigation records (if any), bankruptcy records (if any), Skim Potongan Gaji ANGKASA (SPGA) (if any), Central Credit Reference Information System (CCRIS) and (DCHEQS) from Bank Negara Malaysia (if any) as well as your banking and non-banking credit payment records (if any).
+Personal Credit Report typically shows your name, NRIC number, address, your business interest, shareholding/ directorship (if any), litigation records (if any), bankruptcy records (if any), Skim Potongan Gaji ANGKASA (SPGA) (if any), Central Credit Reference Information System (CCRIS) from Bank Negara Malaysia (if any) as well as your banking and non-banking credit payment records (if any).
 If an organization has made a search, a record will be shown on your credit report, but only the organization concerned knows whether your application was accepted or refused.
 A credit report will not reveal if you have been accepted or turned down for any credit application.
 Information which is NOT included in your personal credit report is:

 - Deposits or Savings accounts